Hannalysis/winds-of-change/README.md

 ## My Brief

-<i>The goal of this project is to explore advanced Python-based data visualisation libraries while addressing a subject I am deeply passionate about: renewable energy.
+<i>The goal of this project is to explore advanced Python-based data visualisation libraries while addressing a subject I am passionate about: renewable energy.
 Specifically, I aim to analyse the effectiveness of current wind farm locations in the UK, assessing whether these sites are optimally utilised.
 Additionally, I will investigate potential areas for new wind farm development, using data-driven insights to inform future decisions on sustainable energy deployment.</i>

 ------------